-As a solopreneur the demands on your time are most likely split between delivering your service and staying on top of all the tasks it takes to make your business a, er, business.
+As a business owner, the demands on your time are most likely split between delivering your service and staying on top of all the tasks it takes to make your business a, er, business.

 Unless you have a fandabbydozy sales team, sales is naturally going to form a large, and necessary part of this workload.